acastroh/cpp_examples/README.md

 # cpp_examples
 This is a collection of programming examples in C++.
 These examples were developed in Visual Studio 2019 using the default compiler.
-For simplicity to the reader, only the cpp and h files are available from the solution.
+For simplicity to the reader, only the cpp and h files from the solution are posted.

 ## folder numbering